• Skip to main content

 Recipe Tips and Tricks

-Preparing the Ingredients: Cutting your pork and chopping the peppers evenly in bite sized pieces helps everything cook at the same rate when stir frying.
+Preparing the Ingredients: Cutting your pork and chopping the peppers evenly into bite-sized pieces helps everything cook at the same rate when stir frying.

 Prepping Ahead: You can cut all of the veggies ahead of time making this an even quicker dish to prepare.